karoliskoncevicius/matrixTests/README.md

 * **df** - degrees of freedom
 * **statistic** - test statistic
 * **pvalue** - p-value
+* **stderr** - standard error
 * **cor** - estimated correlation

-Specifications are included only when necessary (if field is used more than once):
+Specifications are included only when necessary - when field is used more than once or when clarification is necessary.

 * **obs.x** - number of x observations
 * **obs.tot** - total number of observations